nutanix/karbon-platform-services/automation/terraform/README.md

 ### Nutanix Setup

-You will need to download our `qcow2` image from the [Karbon Platform Service Support Portal](https://portal.nutanix.com/page/downloads?product=karbonplatformservices) and add it to your workspace.
+You will need to download the Karbon Platform Services Service Domain qcow2 image from our [Support Portal](https://portal.nutanix.com/page/downloads?product=karbonplatformservices) and add it to your workspace.

 ### Workflow